 A retail store daily checklist is another important item to add to this list of operational procedures.
 Just as we should do in our personal daily lives, keeping up with healthy business habits will bring long-term success.
-There’s no better way to start each than by opening your store on the right foot.
-So here’s a few daily items to put on your checklist.
+There’s no better way to start each day than by opening your store on the right foot.
+So here are a few daily items to put on your checklist.

 Always start your day by checking for anything suspicious that might have happened the prior night.

 - Check all doors to make sure they remained locked overnight.

 - Look for any sign of entry through windows.

 - Make sure the security system is working and disarm it if necessary.